 How to Blanch Bell Peppers

-I do have a printable recipe card at the bottom of this post but here is a quick rundown so you can see how it is done basically.
-Not hard and worth the extra few minutes for sure.
+Wondering how to soften peppers for stuffed peppers or how blanching peppers works?
+I do have a printable recipe card at the bottom of this post, but here’s a quick rundown so you can see how it’s done.
+It’s not hard and definitely worth the extra few minutes.
+To prepare bell peppers, follow the steps mentioned below:

 Time needed: 15 minutes